 - Evaluation of the customer base for each open source technology as well as adoption and use cases for that technology

-- Forecast for how adoption is likely to change going forward
+- Forecast for how adoption is likely to change

 - Partnership profile for vendors and communities in this market